matzko/wp-db-backup/readme.txt

 = How do I restore my database from a backup? =

 Briefly, use phpMyAdmin, which is included with most hosting control panels.
 More details and links to further explanations are [here](http://codex.wordpress.org/Restoring_Your_Database_From_Backup).

+= Why can't I schedule automatic backups to be saved to my server? =

+Although WP-DB-Backup provides the option of saving the backup file to the server, I strongly discourage anyone from leaving backed-up database files on the server.
+If the server is not perfectly configured, then someone could gain access to your data, and I do not want to make it easy for that to happen.

 = My backup stops or hangs without completing. =